-Still unsure if you or your business really needs a website?
-We're not going to mince any words: You do.
-For anyone who wants themselves or their business to be found, a net presence is absolutely essential, since this is where the majority of humanity spends their time these days.
-In the past, strong arguments could be made against creating a website: It was, variously, too expensive, too difficult, and required too much time to be done properly.
-With the advent of so-called website builders, none of these arguments hold any water as site creation has transitioned from a specialized craft requiring detailed knowledge of programming into a process that is accessible to nearly anyone capable of using a keyboard and mouse.
+Websites are an absolute must for any business in the 21st century, particularly if you want to be found by potential customers or clients.
+This is because the majority of humanity spends their time online.
+In the past, strong arguments could be made against creating a website, framed in terms of cost, difficulty, or the expenditure of resources.
+With the advent of so-called website builders, these have ceased to hold water.
+Now, site creation has transitioned from a specialized craft requiring detailed programming knowledge to a process accessible to nearly anyone capable of using a keyboard and mouse.

 - Templates and Designs

-Should you want to create a site using a website builder, you don't need to start from the ground up.
-Ready-made templates endow your site with a uniform appearance and allow you to focus all of your energy on filling your pages with unique content.
+Should you want to create a site using a website builder, you don't need to start from scratch.
+Ready-made templates endow your site with a uniform appearance, making it possible to focus all of your energy on filling your pages with unique content.

 Site builders transform complex coding processes into visible output which can be modified through their editors.
-Most integrate the dragging and dropping of ready-made website elements.
+Most facilitate the dragging and dropping of ready-made website elements.

 - Blogging Features